CFA Training College

-CFA Training College, Fiskville was the training college for members of the Country Fire Authority (CFA), a large, predominantly volunteer fire and emergency service which has legislative responsibility for fire and emergencies in regional Victoria (Australia).
-The site is also known as Fiskville, named for Ernest Fisk, of Amalgamated Wireless (Australasia).
+CFA Training College, Fiskville was the training college for members of the Country Fire Authority (CFA), a large, predominantly volunteer fire and emergency service which has legislative responsibility for fire and emergencies in regional Victoria, Australia.
+The site is also known as Fiskville, named for Ernest Fisk of AWA.

 The college was located on the site of the old beam wireless shortwave transmitter, about 10 kilometres south of Ballan.

 The facility was closed permanently in March 2015 following the detection of contaminated water on the site, caused by CFA management knowingly using carcinogenic chemicals to cut costs, and the 2011 finding that the site is associated with a cancer cluster.
 The contamination extended to properties surrounding the training facility.
 After it was announced that up to 80 staff would lose their jobs, some CFA members criticised the closure and rallied to keep the site operating by requesting the government properly decontaminate the site and invest in infrastructure upgrades through use of local campaigning, social media and petitions.

 History of Fiskville

-The name of the property came from Sir Ernest Fisk, the Chairman of Amalgamated Wireless Australasia Limited (AWA) when the property was owned and managed by AWA and used as a long-distance radio communication station as part of the Imperial Wireless Chain.
-The original California Bungalow style buildings at the front of the property, built to house the station's technical staff and their families, were later used as accommodation for student firefighters.
+The name of the property came from Ernest Fisk, the Chairman of AWA (AWA) when the property was owned and managed by AWA and used as a long-distance radio communication station as part of the Imperial Wireless Chain.
+The original California bungalow style buildings at the front of the property, built to house the station's technical staff and their families, were later used as accommodation for student firefighters.
 The original generator building housed the Teaching Centre, while the concrete blocks used to anchor the aerials' guy wires are still visible in multiple locations around the property.